 “Tell Them You Lied will keep you guessing until the end.
 I hope I never have a friendship like this, but Laura Leffler makes it gripping to read about.”

-—Ashley Audrain, New York Times bestselling author of The Push
+—Ashley Audrain, author of The Push

 "Taut, dark, and beautifully written… This twisted tale of ambition, envy, and toxic friendship had me turning pages late into the night."

-—Katy Hays, New York Times bestselling author of The Cloisters
+—Katy Hays, author of The Cloisters

 “Taut and electric, Tell Them You Lied is a deftly-paced, searing condemnation of art’s—and society’s—careless consumption of women.”

-—Parini Shroff, bestselling author of The Bandit Queens
+—Parini Shroff, author of The Bandit Queens

 “Leffler will keep you on your toes and turning pages—a can’t-miss thriller that will reel you in immediately.”